vickyr95/RSE-Home-Service-Robot/README.md

 ## Description
   This is a robotics simulation project to simulate a home service robot capable of navigating to pick up and deliver virtual objects.

-  The project uses [turtlebot3](https://wiki.ros.org/turtlebot3) for simulation.
-The gazebo world is created using gazebo building editor.
+  The project leverages the **TurtleBot3** platform and employs various ROS packages for localization, mapping, and navigation.

-  The goal of the project is for learning the robotics concepts like mapping, localisation, slam and navigation and apply in a project to gain better understanding.
+  The goal is to apply learned concepts in robotics to gain a deeper understanding of how these systems function together.

   Below is the list of steps to make this work.
   - Build a simulation environment.
   - Build a map of the simulated environment using any mapping algorithm (gmapping) and save the map.